blaenk/site/content/notes/scala.md

 }
 ```

-Overriding must be explicitly denoted.
+Overriding must be explicitly denoted with the `override` keyword.

 The `final` keyword can be used to prevent subclass overriding on a particular method: